Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 Contagion is exactly like this.
 The unpaid tech debt replicates and infects other parts of your system, and the impact and cost of the debt keeps increasing exponentially.

-_<sup>*</sup>: This obviously isn't financial advice, and neither is this post about credit card debt.
+_<sup>*</sup>This obviously isn't financial advice, and neither is this post about credit card debt.
 This is just meant as an illustrative example._

 ## Summary
 I hope this post helped give you (and your team) a common starting point to reason about your tech debt, and have more nuanced conversations.
 To help kickstart, here's a tl;dr that captures 80% of all the words above: